Tissot: Swatch subsidiary

 SMH took the name of the Swatch Group in 1998.
 Tissot SA remained in Le Locle, Switzerland, and marketed in 160 countries.
 Tissot watches are classified by the Swatch Group as "mid-range market" products.

 Tissot is an official timekeeper for the world championships in cycling, motorcycling, fencing and ice hockey, etc. Tissot was a sponsor for the Formula One car-racing teams Lotus, Renault, and Sauber.
 In the past handheld stopwatches were sufficient to provide official timings; in more recent times manufacturers and sporting bodies together develop more accurate systems for specific events.
 In competitive cycling, for instance, sensors are placed on the bikes and track, and linked by computers to provide track timings and performance data.

+PRX

+Swatch distinguished itself on the global watch market in 2021 with the re-release of the PRX, a stainless steel watch with integrated bracelet.
+The first PRX was released in 1978 and enjoyed a brief but successful run before it was discontinued in the 1980s.
+Positive word-of-mouth, the variety of face colors offered, and the watch's perceived general affordability and versatility (combined with its durability) served to make the watch one of the most successful timepieces of the 2020s.
+Shortly after its release, the watch rivaled Rolex in popularity, with Tissot stores struggling to keep the watch in stock.

 Motto and slogan

 The company motto/slogan of Tissot is "Innovators by Tradition" and its mission statement is "gold value at silver price".

-Watch manufacturing

-Notable inventions
+Innovations

 Tissot introduced the first mass-produced pocket watch as well as the first pocket watch with two time zones in 1853 and the first anti-magnetic watch, in 1929–30.
 Tissot was also one of the first companies to manufacture an antimagnetic wristwatch in the early 1930s.
 The Tissot company was also the first to make watches out of plastic (Idea 2001 in 1971), stone (the Alpine granite RockWatch in 1985), mother of pearl (the Pearl watch in 1987), and wood (the Wood watch in 1988).

 Tissot introduced its first tactile watch, with "T-Touch," technology in 1999; watches containing this technology have touch-sensitive sapphire crystals to control various functions including compass, barometer, altimeter and thermometer.
 The 2014 T-Touch Expert Solar and T-Touch Lady Solar had 25 functions.